-• J-P. Merlet was involved in project evaluations for several foreign funding agencies (Israel, Austria, Finland).
-He was also appointed as Nominator for the Japan's Prize.
+- J-P. Merlet was involved in project evaluations for several foreign funding agencies (Israel, Austria, ERC).
+He was also appointed as Nominator for the Japan's Prize. - E Wajnberg is involved in project evaluation for several foreign funding agencies (Belgium, Italy). - E. Wajnberg was invited to be a committee number for recruiting an Institute Director by the CNR (Rome, Italy).